Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 Can possibly accept pets

 The farm has two well-behaved McNab cattle dogs residents that are trained to stay within the boundaries of the 28 acres.
-They protect the garden from deer incursion.
-We would prefer no additional animals.
-But talk to us if all else is a good fit.
+They protect the garden from deer incursion as much as possible.
+We would prefer no additional animals but open to discussion.

 • How many Workawayers can stay?